Counting On Fingers Makes You Smarter, Better At Math, Says Study

 We shouldn't discourage our kids from counting on their fingers; it actually helps them with math!

-Many parents and teachers discourage children from counting on fingers.
+Many parents and teachers discourage children from counting on their fingers.
 Mostly because they fear that the child will become dependent on this method and hinder their learning.

 Although it doesn’t seem like the most sophisticated way of doing arithmetic, research says that counting on your fingers actually makes you better at math, reports The Atlantic.